Skip to main content

 Breaking Down the Error Message:

-• 1000: This is the EMCY code indicating a specific error or emergency condition.
+• 1000: This is the EMCY code meant for specific emergency messages.
+We are not currently using it.

 • r 21: This is the error registry or status code.